Nanyang Style: History

 Synthesising Chinese and Western approaches in Nanyang art was also a trait that arose from early art education reforms in China.
 During China's great reform at the beginning of the 20th century, the Chinese government sought to modernise art education by establishing modern art academies in the pedagogical style of Western art academies, modelled upon European and Japanese art schools.
 The programmes for these curriculums mixed Western and Chinese art subjects such as classical calligraphy and ink painting for Chinese subjects, and realism techniques and plein air painting for Western.
 The image of the modern Chinese artist thus came to be prescribed as one equally at ease with both the concepts and practices of both Western and Chinese art.

 Nanyang art may be considered an open-ended category, established on the ambiguous idea of "localness" in their approach to subject matter that would expand over time, starting with the Straits Settlements and eventually growing in scope to encompass the entire Southeast Asia region, such as the works produced during a 1952 painting trip to Bali.
 This concept of the "local" is complicated when one considers that many of the Nanyang artists often viewed Southeast Asia from the perspective of a tourist with an inherent exoticisation of their subject matter, made more critical considering Nanyang art's depiction of Southeast Asia as a tropical paradise while the wider phenomenon of its decolonisation played out across the mid-20th century.

+Today, the works of Nanyang artists remain an interesting and unique phenomenon in the art history of both Malaysia and Singapore, with their wide range of works and consistent artistic innovation sparking off stimulating discussions on a formalistic level as well as from an art historical perspective within concepts of nationhood and nation-building.
+Their works situate Nanyang artists within frameworks that go beyond national boundaries to include those tied to the larger history of diaspora, migration, colonialism and modernism.